-Policy Title: Data Prote ection Policy (inc Bring Your Own Device (BYOD) Guidance) Policy Code: DPP05 V02 2 Applies to: Witherslac Witherslack Group Date Reviewed: 18/01/202 4 Next Update Due: Annual rev Annual review Policy Lead: Kevin Spec Kevin Spedding Policy Sponsor Stephen H all Cross Reference: DPP01 Breach of Data Protection Response Policy DPP02 Clear Desk and Clear Screen Policy DPP06 Document Retention Policy DPP08 Social Media Policy DPP10 Two Way Radio Policy DPP11 Use of CCTV Policy and Code of practice DPP12 Use of Photographic and Video Material Policy ITP02 IT Systems and Services Acceptable Use Policy ITP01 Information Security Policy Outcome: This policy: Aims to ensure that all staff and young people within the Group comply with the provisions of the current Data Protection Legislation including Data Prote ection Act 2018 and (UK) General Data Protection Regulations 2016.
-2016.
-EQU ALITY AND DIVERSITY STATEMENT Witherslack Group is cor nmitted to th e fair treatment of all in line with the Equality Act 2010.
-An equality ed on this policy to ensure that it can be implemented consistently - aracteristics and all will be treated with dignity and respect.
-E NVIRONMEN T, SOCIAL, GOVERNANCE (ESG) STATEMENT Witherslack Group is s committed t o responsible business practices in the areas of: Environmental Stewardship, Social Respo onsibility, Gov vernance, Ethics & Compliance.
-An ESG impact assessment has been completed on this policy to ensure it ca an be implemented successfully without adverse implications on our Group goals.
-To ensure that this policy is releva ant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
-To contribute towards the process of review, please - email the named policy lead.
-This document can only b e considered valid when viewed on Witherslack Group Intranet.
-If this document nother location, you must check that the version number, footer and reviewed date (as above) matches that of the online document.
+Policy Title: Data Prote ection Policy (inc Bring Your Own Device (BYOD) Guidance) Policy Code: DPP05 Applies to: Witherslack Group Date Reviewed: 03/10/2024 Next Update Due: Annual rev view Policy Lead: Kevin Spec lding Policy Sponsor Stephen H all Cross Reference: DPP01 Breach of Data Protection Response Policy DPP02 Clear Desk and Clear Screen Policy DPP06 Document Retention Policy DPP08 Social Media Policy DPP10 Two Way Radio Policy DPP11 Use of CCTV Policy and Code of practice DPP12 Use of Photographic and Video Material Policy ITP03 IT Systems and Services Acceptable Use Policy ITP01 Information Security & Procedures Policy This policy: Aims to ensure that all staff and young people within the Group comply with the provisions of the current Data Protection Legislation including Data Protection Act 2018 and (UK) General Data Protection Regulations 2016.
+This document can only be considered valid when viewed on Witherslack Group.
+If this document is printed into hard copy or saved to another location, you must check that the version number, footer and reviewed date (as above) matches that of the online document.
+EQUALITY AND DIVERSITY STATEMENT Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
+An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics and all will be treated with dignity and respect.
+T, SOCIAL, GOVERNANCE (ESG) STATEMENT • o responsible business practices in the areas of: Environmental Stewardship, Social Responsibility, Governance, Ethics & Compliance.
+An ESG impact assessment has been completed on this policy to ensure it can be implemented successfully without adverse implications on our Group goals. - - ant and up to date, comments and suggestions for additions or amendments are sought f this document.
+To contribute towards the process of review, please email the named policy lead.

-Document Number: DPP05 Issue Date: 18/01/2024 Version Number: 02 Status: FINAL Next Review Date: 27/10/2024 Page 1 Linked to Policy Number: As Above
+Document Number: DPP05 Issue Date: 03/10/2024 Version Number: V04 Status: FINAL Next Review Date: 26/10/2025 Page 1 Linked to Policy Number: As Above